 What Can be Done?

 What we can do is to change our approach to address such cases as a society and being less judgemental about it.
 It could sound like an ideal scenario, but we must be less judgemental about any women filing a complaint and any men facing the charges.
-We should step away from making a judgement against any complainant or accused before the final resolution of the complaint.
+We should step away from making a judgment against any complainant or accused before the final resolution of the complaint.
 Remember the saying

 “Until proven guilty, everyone is innocent in the face of law”.

 On the other hand, the government and corporates should work to ensure smooth complaint redressal systems so that no woman shies away from filing a complaint if she feels violated.
 Also, the approach of the investigating team should be non-prejudiced, and they should handle the investigation in a gender-neutral manner to ensure that neither the complainant nor the accused feel any injustice.
-The organisations should organise PoSH training and PoSH compliance sessions for employees and members of the internal complaints committee.
+The organizations should organize PoSH training and PoSH compliance sessions for employees and members of the internal complaints committee.
 They can take help from a legal firm to ensure proper PoSH training among their employees to reduce workplace sexual harassment cases.
-The communication among employees to facilitate gender equality in the workplace should be encouraged so that every employee understands gender equality’s importance.
+Communication among employees to facilitate gender equality in the workplace should be encouraged so that every employee understands gender equality’s importance.